stephencookdev/tmux-workspace-groupings/README.md

 - remove the need to `npm install` post-install
 - allow configurability of workspace and session targets
 - implement initialisation commands
-- allow easy `git pull` of new repos